-- The company intends to retain the land and buildings for continuous use in the foreseeable future; - The operating license for each property is current and transferrable; - The information provided by the company for the revaluation is accurate and verifiable; - The building complies with all relevant statutory requirements in respect of matters such as but not limited to health, building and fire safety regulations (including asbestos and legionnaires disease), rules, regulations, orders and codes of all authorities, and that there are no outstanding requisitions; - That there are no onerous encumbrances or interests reported on title, which adversely affect the values, marketability and continued utility of the property or business;

-That the subject property is affected by a caveat, with the Caveator being 'Minister for Ageing, Minister for Disability Services NSW'.
+- The operating license for each property is current and transferable; - The information provided by the company for the revaluation is accurate and verifiable; - The building complies with all relevant statutory requirements in respect of matters such as but not limited to health, building and fire safety regulations (including asbestos and legionnaires disease), rules, regulations, orders and codes of all authorities, and that there are no outstanding requisitions; - That there are no onerous encumbrances or interests reported on title, which adversely affect the values, marketability and continued utility of the property or business; - That the subject property is affected by a caveat, with the Caveator being 'Minister for Ageing, Minister for Disability Services NSW'.
+Refer to Contingent Liability D((2) for further details.